Lenz-K/arm64-kvm-hello-world/README.md

 ## 4. bare-metal-arm64

 The folder `bare-metal-arm64` contains an adaption of `bare-metal-arm64-qemu`, that is run in a VM by the KVM test program ([5.
 KVM Test Program](https://github.com/Lenz-K/kvm-test#5-kvm-test-program)).
-It can be compiled with the script `compile.sh`.

 ### Sources
 - https://developer.arm.com/documentation/102432/0100